eunoia-mazz/eunoia-app/README.md

 1. **Authentication**
    - User registration
-   - User login with valid and invalid credentials
+   - User login with valid and invalid credentials.

 2. **Chat Functionality**
    - Creating new chats